RocketChat/docs-old/administrator-guides/omnichannel-integrations/livechat-widget/livechat-enterprise/livechat-queues/README.md

 ## Manual Selection

-With this queue method active, agents have a new `Incoming Livechats` section:
+With this queue method active, agents have a new section called `Incoming LiveChats`:

 ![image](https://cloud.githubusercontent.com/assets/8620042/15939957/a10bb994-2e3f-11e6-81ff-9b5c96046137.png)

-Each new chat on the `Incoming Livechats` section is available to **all** agents.
+Each new chat on the `Incoming LiveChats` section is available to **all** agents.
 So any agent can take a new incoming chat.

 When the agent clicks the incoming LiveChat, the system show the preview of the chat containing the messages sent by the visitor.
 The agent can then decide if they wish to take the chat or not.